 So, what’s it like?
 First off, most people will be aware of how cheap Xiaomi ecosystem products are, and this was no exception, coming in at around UK£95.00.
 That’s damned cheap for any air purifier, so even if it wasn’t going to work with HomeKit, I’d still buy it.
 Where I live, pollution is an ongoing issue, so this is more essential than anything else.

 So for this price, what do you get?
-I won’t go into the technical nitty-gritty, but it clears the 99.9% of the harmful particulates in the air in your house – so pm10 and pm2.5, it can remove VOCs (Volatile Organic Compounds), pollen and dust amongst other things.
+I won’t go into the technical nitty-gritty, but it clears the 99.9% of the harmful particulates in the air in your house – so pm10 and pm2.5, pollen and dust amongst other things. it can’t remove VOCs (Volatile Organic Compounds) without the relevant filter, however.

 There are three small green LEDs on the front to indicate which mode is running, and there’ also a larger green LED at the front, which changes to red when the air filter is in need of changing.